gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy hadn't known she was going to say it until she did.
 "He was from Garheim,
-but he liked the mountains and, and he fell in love with my *amma* and settled here.
+but he liked the mountains and, and he fell in love with my *anna* and settled here.
 That's his tree."
 She gestured behind her.